-The player controls the eight original Heroes of the Lance: Tanis Half-Elven, Goldmoon, Caramon Majere, Raistlin Majere, Sturm Brightblade, Tasslehoff Burrfoot, Riverwind, and Flint Fireforge.
+The player takes the role of the original Heroes of the Lance: Tanis Half-Elven, Goldmoon, Caramon Majere, Raistlin Majere, Sturm Brightblade, Tasslehoff Burrfoot, Riverwind, and Flint Fireforge.
 Your mission is to explore Xak Tsaroth and retrieve the Disks of Mishakal from Kisanth, the black dragon who holds them.
 Much of the game's plot is adapted from the first Dragonlance module, Dragons of Despair.

 - Cast from Hit Points: The most powerful attack in the game is Raistlin's Final Strike, which apparently involves him snapping the Staff of Magius over his knee.
 This will kill any enemies on the screen, but also permanently kills Raistlin.

 - Nintendo Hard: As above.
 Additionally, the game forces you to manage your characters' inventories and scrounge for equipment and ammunition.
 Goldmoon's healing spells all run off of charges in her blue crystal staff, and if you run out of charges, you have no way to gain more.
 If Goldmoon dies, other lawful good characters like Sturm can use the staff, but only have access to a couple of the spells.